 Joomla separates menu structure from content in a way that goes even further than WordPress.
 This allows for a more flexible site structure, albeit at the expense of making the learning curve for administering the site a little steeper.

 Joomla is a fully fledged content management system, where WordPress is a blogging platform that later developed into a CMS.
 These days, the difference isn’t very noticeable but when it comes to managing large amounts of content Joomla still makes the users’ life significantly easier.

 Out of the box, a Joomla website will load faster than a WordPress one, but the difference is not especially significant.
 However, once additional, functionality is added to the site the performance gap between WordPress and Joomla widens noticeably.

 Comparable with Drupal and WordPress, Joomla!’s supporting documentation is not as helpful or as ‘in depth’.

 Difficult to Create Custom Content

 Creating custom content types is possible in Joomla through a component, but compared to WordPress the process is time-consuming.

-Customised post types allow the organisation of page types, which therefore allow allow specific attributes to be applied are noticably more difficult to create in Joomla.
+Customised post types allow the organisation of page types, which therefore allow specific attributes to be applied are noticeably more difficult to create in Joomla.